Himalayan Yoga Academy

 Verse :

-Adhyaasya shete hridayam nidhaaya , bhoomau cha paadau prasaaryamaanau;
+Adhyaasya shete hridayam nidhaaya, bhoomau cha paadau prasaaryamaanau;

 Shrashcha dhritvaa karadandayugme, dehaagnikaaram makaraasanam tat. !!2.40!!

 Lie with the chest on the ground and the legs spread out and hold the head in the arms.
-This asana, which activates fire of the body, is called Makaraasana.
+This asana, which activates the fire of the body, is called Makaraasana.

-Introduction of Makaraasana :
+Introduction of Makaraasana

-Makaraasana (मकरासन, “makara posture”) is a Sanskrit word referring to a type of posture (Aasana) used in Yoga.
+Makaraasana (मकरासन, “Makara posture”) is a Sanskrit word referring to a type of posture (Aasana) used in Yoga.
 The name comes from the Sanskrit मकर makara meaning “crocodile” and आसन Aasana meaning “posture” or “seat”.
 Makaraasana is described in the 17th-century Gheraṇḍa Saṁhitā (Chapter 2, Verse 40).
 Makaraasana (मकरासन) is one of the thirty-two Aasanas (postures) taught in the second chapter of the Gheraṇḍasaṃhitaa: “Lie prone, the chest touching the ground and the two legs stretched out.
 Hold the head with the two arms.
 This is Makaraasana that increases the heat of the body”.

 Makaraasana is one of the selected 32 postures amongst 8,400,000 total mentioned by Shiva, according to Gheraṇḍasaṃhitaa 2.1-2, “In all, there are as many Aasanas as species of animals.
 Eighty-four lacs of them are mentioned by Shiva.
 Out of them, 84 are regarded as important and among these 84, again 32 are good (enough) in this world of mortal beings”.